 Power of Attorney Requirements in California

-In order for your California Power of Attorney to be legally valid on signing, it is important to follow the key state requirements.
-In California, this means that:
+In order for your Power of Attorney to be legally valid on signing, it is important to follow the key California POA requirements, this means that:

 All the information included in the document must be correct and accurate.
 This includes names, addresses, dates, and the powers that are being granted.

 The Principal and Agent must both be sound of mind and must understand the agreement that they are signing in its entirety.